-Designer Evaluation Period
+Additional Evaluation Period

-In addition to the 30-day UnForm demonstration mode, if you license UnForm for jobs but not designers, an additional 30-day designer demo period is enabled.
-This demonstration period begins the first time a designer connects to a licensed UnForm server.
+In addition to the 30-day UnForm demonstration mode, if you license UnForm for jobs but not designers, scanning, or archiving, an additional 30-day demo period is enabled for those products.
+This demonstration period begins the first time one of these components connects to a licensed UnForm server.